Two killed as 10-seat plane crashes into Ohio car dealership

 A 10-seat commuter plane crashed in Ohio, killing at least two people.

 The small aircraft crashed into a car dealership in Marietta, a city in southeastern Ohio.

-According to the Federal Aviation Administration and Ohio State Highway Patrol, the pilot and the sole passenger aboard the twin-engine plane were killed, ABC reported.
+According to the Federal Aviation Administration and Ohio State Highway Patrol, the pilot and the sole passenger aboard the twin-engine 1974 Beechcraft King Air E90 were killed, the city of Marietta said in a statement.

+The Parkersburg, Virginia-bound plane crashed into the Pioneer Buick GMA dealership on Pine Street shortly after taking off at 7am EDT from Columbus, CNN reported.
+No one on the ground was hurt.

 Local authorities said they spent half an hour putting out a fire caused by the accident.
-State police are assisting on the scene.
+Video recorded by motorists driving by Pine Street also showed plumes of smoke.

+Several vehicles and buildings were damaged in the accident.
+State Route 7 was briefly closed but it reopened around 9am EDT.

 More to follow ...